Over 1,000 Jet Airways pilots not to fly from Monday due to unpaid salaries

 Initial bids were to be submitted by the end April 10, but SBI extended the deadline to April 12.

-Abu Dhabi-based Etihad Airways, which owns a 24-percent stake in the airline, private equity fund TPG Capital, government owned sovereign fund National Investment and Infrastructure Fund and ousted chairman Naresh Goyal are among those to have submitted bids, the Business Standard reported.
+Abu Dhabi-based Etihad Airways, which owns a 24-percent stake in the airline, private equity fund TPG Capital, the government-owned sovereign fund National Investment and Infrastructure Fund, and ousted chairman Naresh Goyal are among those to have submitted bids, the Business Standard reported.

 Reporting by Nidhi Verma; Editing by Himani Sarkar